-So if you’re a millennial, you spend approximately 97% of your time on the web and you might have found that a lot of the web caters to the perspectives of cis, straight, men and it’s a bit disheartening as queer women.
+If you’re a millennial, you spend approximately 97% of your time on the web, and you might have found that a lot of the web caters to the perspectives of the straight (mostly male) world, and that’s disheartening to lesbian and bisexual women.

-For that reason, we’ve rounded up 10 of the best LGBT vloggers with YouTube channels that you should subscribe to, like, yesterday.
-From transwomen to bisexual women to lesbians to gender-questioning-demi-girls (that’s a super long label, Ashley Mardell), all of these YouTube vloggers help to represent LGBT women across the web.
+For that reason, we’ve rounded up 16 of the best lesbian and bi vloggers with YouTube channels that you should subscribe to, like, yesterday.

 So let’s dive in, shall we?